Tank1334/Onboarding-Newbies/chapter_09/big_final_exercise.md

 - Be creative and imaginative in crafting your scenario.
 You have the freedom to invent any setting, industry, or business context that you find interesting.
 - Ensure that the scenario highlights the relevance and importance of each technology within the context of solving the problem or achieving the objectives.
 - Focus on practicality and realism.
 Avoid including technologies or elements that don't contribute meaningfully to the scenario.
+- Prepare a PowerPoint presentation that clearly outlines the scenario, the problem, the solution, and the role of the DataOps team.
+- Think about consepts you have learned in [Day 01](./day_01#ready-for-a-challenge-trophy) like fault tolerance, scalability, and performance.

 ## Requirements

+### Technology Integration:
 Your scenario must include the following technologies:

 - **Airflow:** For orchestrating the data pipeline and workflow management.